emilk/hobogo/README.md

 The AI is doing blind Monte Carlo Tree Search for one second.

 ## TODO:
-* Highlight last move
+* Highlight last move by each player
 * Detect game over there are no more volatile cells (cells that can change color)
 * Detect player not being able to make a move (add PASS button, or auto-pass)
-* Humans not always first
 * ABC/123 on every side
 * Better colors
 * Non-square board